-For more than 100 years, the Department of Civil Engineering at Santa Clara University has prepared students for a degree in civil engineering.
-Civil engineers plan, design, build, and maintain the facilities essential to our civilization: bridges, dams, highways, transit systems, airports, tunnels, irrigation systems, water supply, and industrial and commercial buildings.
+For more than 100 years, the Department of Civil, Environmental, and Sustainable Engineering at Santa Clara University has prepared students for an engineering career planning, designing, building, and maintaining the facilities essential to our civilization: bridges, dams, highways, transit systems, airports, tunnels, irrigation systems, water supply, and industrial and commercial buildings.
 It is one of the most enriching careers open to men and women—rewarding in personal fulfillment, in enduring service to human-kind, and in financial benefits.

-The Civil Engineering Department at Santa Clara University strives to educate civil engineers who have the breadth and depth required to plan, design, and construct civil infrastructure necessary to support life in a sustainable and efficient manner.
+The Civil, Environmental, and Sustainable Engineering Department at Santa Clara University strives to educate civil engineers who have the breadth and depth required to plan, design, and construct sustainable, resilient civil infrastructure necessary to support society's complex needs.

-Grounded in the Jesuit approach to educating the whole person, we combine rigorous technical instruction with project-based and hands-on learning to develop ethical engineers who can independently develop and implement major civil engineering projects.
+Grounded in the Jesuit approach to educating the whole person, we combine rigorous technical instruction with project-based and hands-on learning to produce ethical engineers who can independently develop and implement major civil engineering projects.
 As accomplished scholars and practitioners, our faculty members are dedicated to teaching and providing opportunities for advanced study.
 Our students' abilities to communicate and function on multi-disciplinary teams are nurtured through collaboration with faculty, practitioners, and peers.
-Our graduates will continue to gain knowledge and serve their communities, and contribute their wisdom to enrich our programs.
+Our graduates will strive to be lifelong learners who serve their communities, and contribute their wisdom, time and talent to enrich our program.

-The development and application of engineering knowledge and innovative technologies in our programs are enhanced by our teaching and laboratory spaces, which enable curiosity, discovery, collaboration, and convergence with recent disciplines.
-These facilities support our educational programs and scholarly endeavors while fostering a sense of community in which student actitivites are supported, accomplishments are celebrated, and practitioners are engaged.
+The development and application of engineering knowledge and modern technologies in our program are enhanced by our teaching and laboratory spaces, which provoke curiosity, and enable discovery, collaboration, innovation and convergence within and across recent disciplines.
+These spaces support our educational programs and scholarly endeavors while fostering a sense of community in which student actitivites are supported, accomplishments are celebrated, and practitioners are engaged.

-The Mission of the Department of Civil Engineering is to educate our students to prepare for careers in which they can contribute positively to the design, construction, maintenance and advancement of civil engineering-based systems critical to the quality of life in a changing world.
+The Mission of the Department of Civil, Environmental, and Sustainable Engineering is to educate our students and prepare them for careers in which they can contribute positively to the design, construction, maintenance and advancement of civil infrastructure systems critical to the quality of life in a changing world.